Last Updated: June 29th

-With the rise of streaming services like Spotify, the answers to these questions have become clear: Playlists.
-Spotify is filled with users (including Spotify themselves) who put in the effort to curate playlists that feature the right songs for the right mood, or perhaps what’s most current so you can be an informed fan.
-There are thousands and thousands of playlists, though, so let me help you out: Here are some of the best playlists that check a variety of boxes, that will keep you in the loop, and that will expose you to some great stuff you may not have discovered otherwise.
+Spotify is filled with users (including Spotify itself) who put in the effort to curate playlists that feature the right songs for the right mood, or perhaps what’s most current so you can be an informed fan.
+There are thousands and thousands of playlists, though, so let me help you out: Here are some of the best playlists on Spotify that check a variety of boxes, that will keep you in the loop, and that will expose you to some great stuff you may not have discovered otherwise.

 New Music Friday (Pop/Hip-Hop/Indie, by Spotify)